 How Do You Watch?

 Both Funimation and Crunchyroll offer apps for the desktop, smartphones, and tablets.
 The media players they support include the Apple TV, Amazon Fire TV and Roku.
-They support old and new gaming consoles including the PlayStation 3, PlayStation 4, Xbox 360 and Xbox One.
+They support old and new gaming consoles including the PlayStation 3, PlayStation 4, and PlayStation 5 Xbox 360 as well as Microsoft’s Xbox 360, One and Series X/S.

 How Much Control Do You Want?